kumudug/JavaScript_Modules/README.md

 2. CommonJS
     - Non native format.
 Not directly supported by javascript
-    - Mostly used in serverside javascript (Node)
+    - Mostly used in serverside javascript (NodeJS natively uses CommonJS format)
     - Still possible to use in browser (Using a loader like SystemJS)

 3. UMD - Universal Module Definition